GoosiferIO/zooberry/content/mods/zt1/packs/meow/index.md

   - name: ZwMEOWCombinedFiles
     title: MEOW Combined Files
     category: Combined Files
-    description: "This is the combined file for the M.E.O.W. pack.
+    description: "Stop here if you just want the whole mod, no need to go further!
+This is the combined file for the M.E.O.W. pack.
 It includes all the animals, items, and bonus scenery items in one file.
 For single files, see below."
     file_size: 6.97 MB
     uploaded: 2024-10-03
   - name: ZwSiameseV2